samfisherirl/Easy-Auto-GUI-for-AHK-v2/README.md

 AHKv2converter credit to https://github.com/mmikeww/AHK-v2-script-converter

-<h2>Instructions: Launch from Launch_AutoGUI, when saving the script it automatically converts to v2. </h2>
+- Instructions: Launch from Launch_AutoGUI, when saving the script it automatically converts to v2.

 Welcome to the AutoGUI GUI-Designer GUI-Builder for ahk-v2!
 If you're someone who spends a lot of time writing scripts in AutoHotkey, then you know how important it is to have the right tools at your disposal.
 AutoGUI GUI-Designer GUI-Builder for ahk-v2 is a powerful tool that can help you create intuitive, user-friendly interfaces for your AutoHotkey scripts.